Dear Sangha Family and Friends,

 “Art Saves Lives.”
 Lama Yeshe Jinpa

 A generous sangha member had the Refuge Tree thangka Jhado Rinpoche had presented to Lama Jinpa earlier this year professionally framed.
-Lama Jinpa directed it to be been hung in a prominent place in the front near the shrine.
+Lama Jinpa directed it to be be hung in a prominent place in the front near the shrine.

 Compassionate Needs Bulletin Board